alanhaugen/Tabletop-Simulator/README.md

 > Rename "Tabletop-Simulator" to "Tabletop Simulator"

-> Open Tabletop Simulator.
+> Launch Tabletop Simulator.exe via Steam.
 Press Create -> Singleplayer -> Save & Load -> Dwarves - Gem Chase -> Load

 > To write scripts, select System in the chat and type **ui_panel_main on**, then go to Modding (top of the window) -> Scripting